Super Formula Championship: All-Japan Formula 3000 (1987–1995)

 Switching to the open Formula 3000 standard in 1987, the All-Japan Formula 3000 Championship officially started in 1988.

 During the late 1980s, a number of factors contributed to a surge in popularity for Japanese Top Formula racing.
 Honda-powered Formula One teams began winning multiple championships.
 The Japanese Grand Prix was reintroduced to the Formula One calendar in 1987, and that same year, Satoru Nakajima began competing full-time in F1.
-Fans began following the series through Fuji Television's broadcasts of Formula One, resulting in an increased interest in all forms formula racing.
+Fans began following the series through Fuji Television's broadcasts of Formula One, resulting in an increased interest in all forms of formula racing.
 Combined with the asset-driven bubble economy of the 1980s, the All-Japan Formula 3000 Championship attracted several entrants and investors.

 Veteran drivers such as Hoshino, Hasemi, Takahashi, and Matsumoto were succeeded by a new generation of Japanese talents, led by 1988 champion Aguri Suzuki, and 1991 champion Ukyo Katayama - who would each go on to enjoy significant tenures in Formula One.
 The prosperous conditions within All-Japan F3000 also attracted many promising young drivers outside of Japan to compete in the series.
 Among those drivers included future Formula One Grand Prix winners Jean Alesi, Johnny Herbert, Eddie Irvine, and Heinz-Harald Frentzen.
 The most notable of these young drivers from outside Japan, however, was future seven-time Formula One World Champion Michael Schumacher, who made a one-off appearance at Sportsland Sugo in 1991.

 The eventual burst of the bubble economy led to a decline in the series' popularity during the early to mid 1990s.
 Japanese and European regulations paralleled one another until 1996, when the International Formula 3000 series became a one-make format to lower costs.